puppetlabs/vmfloaty/README.md

   - vmpooler status and management in your menubar with bitbar
 - [Brian Cain: vagrant-vmpooler](https://github.com/briancain/vagrant-vmpooler)
   - Use Vagrant to manage your vmpooler instances

+## Contributing

+PR's are welcome!
+We always love to see how others think this tool can be made better.

+### Code Reviews

+Please wait for multiple code owners to sign off on any notable change.

+## Releasing

+Releasing is a two step process:

+1. Submit a release prep PR that updates `lib/vmfloaty/version.rb` to the desired new version and get that merged
+2. Navigate to <https://github.com/puppetlabs/vmfloaty/actions/workflows/release.yml> --> Run workflow --> select "main" branch --> Run workflow.
+This will publish a GitHub release, build, and push the gem to RubyGems.

 ## Special thanks